 Your Kymera Rheumatologist will conduct a series of tests to determine what condition is causing the inflammation, pain, and discomfort.
 One of these may include checking CRP (C-Reactive Protein) levels.

-High C-Reactive Protein levels indicate inflammation and is a starting point.
+High C-Reactive Protein levels indicate inflammation and are a starting point.
 Many specialists check the CRP levels because inflammation can occur in the arteries or result from a range of conditions, including cancer.

 What should I Bring to my First Rheumatology Visit?